mcxiaoke/android-volley/README.md

 * **1.0.14 2015.03.17**
     * add more constructors for JsonArrayRequest and JsonObjectRequest
     * update and fix gradle build, using new build.gradle

+* **1.0.15 2015.03.18**
+    * add two missing constructors for JsonArrayRequest and JsonObjectRequest
+    * add unique identifier for Request